-IN WITNESS WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed.
+IN WITNESS WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed ica to be affixed.

 DONE at the City of Washington this fifteenth day of March in the year of our Lord nineteen hundred and sixty, and of the Independence of the United States of America the one hundred and eighty-fourth.